-Another recent study related to ours is that of Park, Jabri, Lee, and Sejnowski (2000).
+Another recent study related to ours is that given by Park et al. (2000).
 They show how receptive fields sensitive to translation, contraction, expansion, and rotation (such as those observed in area MSTd) emerge when learning a sparse code for optical flow fields.
 Although the inputs to their model are vector fields, not simulated neuron outputs, their work nevertheless shows that even quite complex neuronal response properties could be learned from the visual input statistics in a completely unsupervised manner.

-4.2.
-Possible neural implementation
+4.2 Possible neural implementation